-Hey, reader, lots of folks spent lots of time working on this book to make QuickBooks easier for you.
+Hey, reader, lots of folks spent lots of time working on this book to make Quick-Books easier for you.
 You should know who these people are.
 You may just possibly meet one of them someday at a produce shop, squeezing cantaloupe, eating grapes, and looking for the perfect peach.

-First, a huge thanks to the wonderful folks at Intuit who helped me by providing the beta software and other friendly assistance for this and past editions of this book, including Catherine Fisse and Sam Wilkerson.
+First, a huge thanks to the wonderful folks at Intuit who helped me by providing the beta software and other friendly assistance for this and past editions of this book.

-Another big thank-you goes to the editorial folks at John Wiley & Sons, Inc., including Kevin Kirschner (my long-suffering project editor) and Katie Mohr (my acquisitions editor).
-Thanks also to David Ringstrom for his technical assistance and superb attention to detail.
+Another big thank-you goes to the editorial folks at John Wiley & Sons, Inc., including Charlotte Kughen (project editor), Kathy Simpson (copy editor), and Katie Mohr (executive editor).
+Thanks also to David Ringstrom for his technical assistance and superb attention to detail and my work colleague Matt Donohoe, who helped assemble the art for this book.
 Finally, thanks, too, to the composition staff.